jeffjennings/arksia/README.md

 The pipeline can be run from the terminal for fits/analysis of a single source with `python -m arksia.pipeline -d '<disk name>'`, where the disk name, e.g. `'HD76582'`, must match a source name in the source-specific .json parameter file (by default `./pars_source.json`).

 ### Setting up frank fits ###
-- To run frank, you will likely want to adjust the `alpha`, `wsmooth` and `scale_heights` parameters in `pars_gen.json`.

-- When performing frank fits to find a radial profile, set `method` to `"LogNormal"` to perform fits in logarithmic brightness space.
+- When performing a new `frank` fit, it's recommended to set `method` to `"LogNormal"` to perform fits in logarithmic brightness space.
 This is enforced in some parts of the pipeline because the logarithmic fits are in general a better choice.
 The exception is that when running a frank 1+1D fit to find _h_, `method` must be `"Normal"` (it will be enforced).

 ### Setting up parametric fits ###
 - To install the needed dependencies for parametric fits, `pip install arksia[analysis]`